 The long hot California summer and drought is now really showing on the Bakersfield crop.
-The fields are not sizing well and the volume on

-Jumbo and medium size carrots continue to drop off in supplies.
+The fields are not sizing well and the volume on Jumbo size carrots continue to drop off in supplies.
 We expect tight supplies on Jumbo and medium carrots for next 2 to 3 months until we get into the desert crop.
-Markets are firming up on Jumbos and Cello's.
+Markets continue to rise on Jumbos.
 Quality of carrots is still good.